-COMPONENT TWO: CONFLICT MANAGEMENT AND PEACE-CULTURE CONSCIOUSNESS

-The culture of peace cannot be measured in terms of economic or traditional development indicators.
-It is not something outside and external to people, but rather it is a consciousness that has been internalized into the value systems, knowledge and practical aptitudes of people on the basis of real experience.
+COMPONENT TWO: CONFLICT MANAGEMENT AND PEACE-CULTURE CONSCIOUSNESS is a consciousness that has been internalized into the value systems, knowledge and practical aptitudes of people on the basis of real experience.
 It must be part of everyday behavior.
 This consciousness can only develop in the context of working relationships structured on the basis of equality, complementarity and respect for multiple ways of knowing, thinking and deriving truths.
 Change and conflict must be accepted and conducted constructively and non-violently.
 Power must be exercised in terms of the capacity to achieve common goals, not by coercion and imposition.